-our ability to attract new and retain existing customers;
+- our ability to attract new and retain existing customers; - the budgeting cycles, seasonal buying patterns, and purchasing practices of customers; - · the timing and length of our sales cycles; - · changes in customer or channel partner requirements or market needs;

-- the budgeting cycles, seasonal buying patterns, and purchasing practices of customers; - the timing and length of our sales cycles; - changes in customer or channel partner requirements or market needs; - changes in the growth rate of the cloud-based SaaS-delivered endpoint security solutions market; - the timing and success of new product and service introductions by us or our competitors or any other competitive developments, including consolidation among our customers or competitors; - the level of awareness of cybersecurity threats, particularly advanced cyberattacks, and the market adoption of our Falcon platform; - our ability to successfully expand our business domestically and internationally; - decisions by organizations to purchase security solutions from larger, more established security vendors or from their primary IT equipment vendors; - changes in our pricing policies or those of our competitors; - any disruption in our relationship with channel partners; - insolvency or credit difficulties confronting our customers, affecting their ability to purchase or pay for our solutions; - significant security breaches of, technical difficulties with or interruptions to, the use of our Falcon platform; - extraordinary expenses such as litigation or other dispute-related settlement payments or outcomes; - general economic conditions, both domestic and in our foreign markets; - future accounting pronouncements or changes in our accounting policies or practices; - the amount and timing of operating costs and capital expenditures related to the expansion of our business; and - increases or decreases in our expenses caused by fluctuations in foreign currency exchange rates.
+- · changes in the growth rate of the cloud-based SaaS-delivered endpoint security solutions market; - the timing and success of new product and service introductions by us or our competitors or any other competitive developments, including consolidation among our customers or competitors; - · the level of awareness of cybersecurity threats, particularly advanced cyberattacks, and the market adoption of our Falcon platform; - our ability to successfully expand our business domestically and internationally; - · decisions by organizations to purchase security solutions from larger, more established security vendors or from their primary IT equipment vendors; - · changes in our pricing policies or those of our competitors; - · any disruption in our relationship with channel partners; - · insolvency or credit difficulties confronting our customers, affecting their ability to purchase or pay for our solutions; - · significant security breaches of, technical difficulties with or interruptions to, the use of our Falcon platform; - · extraordinary expenses such as litigation or other dispute-related settlement payments or outcomes; - · general economic conditions, both domestic and in our foreign markets; - · future accounting pronouncements or changes in our accounting policies or practices; - · negative media coverage or publicity; - · political events; - · the amount and timing of operating costs and capital expenditures related to the expansion of our business; and - increases or decreases in our expenses caused by fluctuations in foreign currency exchange rates.

-In addition, we experience seasonal fluctuations in our financial results as we typically receive a higher percentage of our annual orders from new customers, as well as renewal orders from existing customers, in our fourth fiscal quarter as compared to other quarters due to the annual budget approval process of many of our customers.
+In addition, we experience seasonal fluctuations in our financial results as we typically receive a higher percentage of our annual orders from new customers, as well as renewal orders from existing customers, in the second half of the fiscal year as compared to the first half of the year due to the annual budget approval process of many of our customers.
+In addition, we also experience seasonality in our operating margin, with a lower margin in the first half of our fiscal year.
 Any of the above factors, individually or in the aggregate, may result in significant fluctuations in our financial and other results of operations from period to period.
 As a result of this variability, our historical results of operations should not be relied upon as an indication of future performance.
 Moreover, this variability and unpredictability could result in our failure to meet our operating plan or the expectations of investors or analysts for any period.
 If we fail to meet such expectations for these or other reasons, our stock price could fall substantially, and we could face costly lawsuits, including securities class action suits.